supercharge/docs/collections.md

 Some of the methods (like `map`, `filter`, `collapse`, or `compact`) return the collection instance allowing you to chain additional methods to this pipeline.

-To retrieve the results of these operations, you must explicitely end your collection pipeline with `.all()`.
+To retrieve the results of these operations, you must explicitly end your collection pipeline with `.all()`.

 #### collapse